A Phoenix mother who was placed on a state child abuse blacklist for using medical marijuana while pregnant has won her legal appeal.

 Her legal team has argued that her inclusion on that list — as a lawful medical marijuana user — was in violation of Arizona law.

 Ridgell had obtained her medical marijuana card a decade before she became pregnant.
 She suffered from irritable bowel syndrome, or IBS, and cannabis eased her symptoms.

 When she became pregnant in September 2018, she began to experience newly severe nausea.
-She was soon diagnosed with hyperemesis gravidarum, or extreme morning sickness, a rare condition that can cause serious complications
+She was soon diagnosed with hyperemesis gravidarum, or extreme morning sickness, a rare condition that can cause serious complications if not treated.

 During her pregnancy, Ridgell visited the emergency room multiple times and was prescribed medications to deal with her nausea.
 Furthermore, three months into her pregnancy, Ridgell renewed her medical marijuana card.

 The doctor who certified the renewal knew Ridgell was pregnant and signed off on the treatment specifically for Ridgell’s “chronic nausea,” records show.

 According to medical records, Ridgell did not inform the hospital or her OB-GYN about her marijuana use later on.
 The state seized on that fact to make its case that Ridgell had not used medical marijuana under proper supervision by a physician.

 Ridgell gave birth to her son in May 2019.
 Immediately after birth, he suffered medical complications that required him to be resuscitated by doctors.
 He was then transferred to Phoenix Children’s Hospital and drug tested.